-Based on the hypothesis that she generated at Step 6, Mrs. Baldwin worked with Kelly individually, tracking her performance every week.
+Based on the hypothesis that she generated at Step 6, Mrs. Baldwin worked with Kelly individually, tracking her performance every week (see Intervention 2 in Figure 3).

 Step 8: Repeat Steps 4-7 as Necessary

 If a student is not responding to presented instruction, teachers repeat the process from Steps 4 to 7 as needed each time the student does not respond to instruction.
 See the middle dashed line in Figure 1 showing how the DBI cycle continues.